How to configure AWS to enable copying encrypted snapshots across accounts using CloudRanger

 Cross-account backups cannot work with the default key or AWS managed keys.
 The backup succeed on with the user-generated keys.

-Configure AWS to enable copying encrypted snapshots across account
+Configure AWS to enable copying encrypted snapshots across accounts

 The below procedures describe the AWS configurations required on both the Primary and external accounts.
 This enables CloudRanger to perform the cross-account copy of the backup job, from the primary to the external account.